-Administrative Assistant
+Administrative Assistants

-An administrative assistant provides general secretarial and administrative assistance and/or office management services to support the work of compensation and welfare advocates.
+An administrative assistant provides general secretarial and administrative assistance and/or office management services to support the work of compensation and welfare advocates and welfare support officers.

 5.2 Eligible expenditure

 You can only spend the grant on eligible expenditure you have incurred on eligible grant activities.
 Further detail is provided at Appendix A.